dylanlim27/prime-games-order-application/README.md

 2. Open Visual Studio and select **Open a project or solution**.
 3. Navigate to the cloned directory and select the solution file at the root: `PrimeGamesOrderApp.sln`.
 4. Press `F5` or click the **Start** button in Visual Studio to compile and run the application.

----

-## 📝 License
-This project is prepared for educational purposes and is public repository ready.